What a Seafarer's Employment Agreement must include?

 b.
 If the agreement has been made for an indefinite period, the period of notice of termination required and the circumstances in which such notice may be given.

 c.
 If the agreement has been made for a voyage, the destination port and the period following arrival after which the agreement terminates.
-The period of notice of termination required and the circumstances in which such notice may be given.
+The period of notice of termination required and the circumstances in which such notice may be given. - The health and social security protection benefits to be provided to the seafarer by the shipowner:

 a.
 Length of medical treatment